 Metal or wooden arches can be raised at entry points of garden where climbers can be allowed to grow.
 Series of arches can be placed in line to create tunnel like pergola.
 Such structure enables better harvesting of gourds & beans.

 Many climbing vegetables grow very well over typical goat-proof, wire-pole fencing of farmlands & yards.
-Like this climbing vegetables can also be temporarily grown over twiggy branches, cages & ladders as well.
-You may like to read about top 10 climbing flowering plants to grow on fence.
+Like this climbing, vegetables can also be temporarily grown over twiggy branches, cages & ladders as well.
+You may like to read about top 10 climbing flowering plants to grow on fences.

 Staking the vegetable with a weak stem: